rustenburgJ/IASC-2P02/blog.md

 McIntosh, Peggy.
 "White Privilege: Unpacking the Invisible Knapsack" https://www.pcc.edu/resources/illumination/documents/white-privilege-essay-mcintosh.pdf accessed March 3, 2017.
+From
+McIntosh, Peggy.
+White Privilege and Male Privilege: A Personal Account of Coming to See Correspondences Through Work in Women's Studies.
+Wellesley, MA: Wellesley College, Center for Research on Women, 1988.
+Print.

 McPherson, Tara.
 2012 Print Edition.
 “Why Are the Digital Humanities So White? or Thinking the Histories of Race and Computation”  http://dhdebates.gc.cuny.edu/debates/text/29 accessed March 3, 2017.